-Prerequisites: The prerequisite is CS 101 (Computer Programming I).
-I assume that you have written some programs.
-You know how to do formatted printing, and use if, else, while, do while, for, and subroutines.
-I assume that you have some skill, but you are probably not ready to sit in an interview and claim that you are a programmer.
+Prerequisites: The formal prerequisite is CS 101 (Computer Programming I).
+At a minimum, I assume that you have written some programs.
+You probably know how to do formatted printing.
+You can use if, else, while, do while, for, and subroutines.
+I assume that you have some skill, but you may not be ready to sit in an interview and claim that you are a programmer.